saichandglobal/ssss/.gitlab/issue_templates/import.md

 Large imports are prone to a variety of errors, many of which are not trivial to fix.
 If you find import errors, summarize the outcome in the issue, so the customer can be notified and next steps can be assessed.

-Import errors may be due to data defects.
-These may require the customer to fix their exported data or accept the incomplete import results.
-Or this may be a clue that the importer's expected schema is out of sync with the export file's schema.

-Import errors may be due to timeouts in the database.
-This may arise from lock contention or inefficient query plans during data import.
-For example, during an INSERT, foreign key constraint checking may stall waiting for a lock held by an unrelated concurrently running transaction.
-Automatic retry logic attempts to work around this, but it may fail.
-Retrying the import with a longer `statement_timeout` setting or at a different time of day may avoid such lock contention if it was the cause of the timeout.

 To view the error messages themselves, you can use either the Rails console or the DB console.

 #### Viewing import failure messages via the Rails console